MeanderingProgrammer/render-markdown.nvim/README.md

         --  language: adds language icon to sign column and icon + name above code blocks --  full: normal + language
         style = 'full',
+        -- Determins how the top / bottom of code block are rendered:
+        --  thick: use the same highlight as the code body --  thin: when lines are empty overlay the above & below icons border = 'thin',
+        -- Used above code blocks for thin border above = '▄',
+        -- Used below code blocks for thin border below = '▀',
         -- Highlight for code blocks & inline code highlight = 'ColorColumn',
     },